Matrix Instant Messaging

 Bridges to WhatsApp, Telegram, and others

-Each bridge is operated by a bot: a special contact that I send commands to.
+Each bridge is operated by a bot: a special contact I send commands to.
 The principle is the same for all:

 -